scot-taylor-ibm/compare-comply/parsing.md

 ## Parties
 {: #contract_parties}

-The separate `parties` array specifies the participants that are listed in the contract.
-Each identified `party` object lists the identified party by name and is matched with a `role` that classifies the role of the `party` object.
+The `parties` array specifies the participants that are listed in the contract.
+Each `party` object is associated with other objects that provide details about the party, including:

+  - `role`: The party's role.
+Values are listed in the table that follows this list.
+  - `importance`: The importance of the party.
+Possible values are `Primary` for a primary party and `Unknown` for a non-primary party.
+  - `addresses`: An array that identifies addresses.
+    - `text`: An address.
+    - `location`: The location of the address as defined by its `begin` and `end` indexes.
+  - `contacts`: An array that defines the names and roles of contacts that are identified in the input document.
+    - `name`: The name of a contact.
+    - `role`: The role of the contact.

 The values of `role` that can be returned for contracts include, but are not limited to:

 | `role`           |Description                                                |
 |:----------------:|-----------------------------------------------------------|